nikbearbrown/Botspeak/README.md

 - **Limitation Navigation**: Working around inherent constraints in current LLM technology
 - **Architecture Awareness**: Basic understanding of how large language models function

-Technical Understanding provides the foundation for working effectively with AI systems, going beyond surface-level interaction to informed parameter adjustment.
+Technical Understanding provides the foundation for working effectively with AI systems, allowing users to engage with the epistemological question of how AI "knows" what it claims to know.

 ### 5. Ethical Reasoning